 Money may make it easier to treat your true love to a dream vacation, or purchase the perfect four-bedroom home, but, for many couples, finances are also the root cause of heartache and pain.

-More than one-third (36 percent) of adults with partners report that money is the single biggest source of stress in their relationship, according to a 2018 Harris Poll survey for Ally Bank.1
+More than one-third (36 percent) of adults with partners report that money is the single biggest source of stress in their relationship, according to the most recent Harris Poll survey for Ally Bank.1